 What is the timeline for construction?

-With the contract in place, construction of the 200-MW solar facility is anticipated to begin in mid-2022 with the project coming online and energy flowing in late 2023.
+With the contract in place, construction of the 200-MW solar facility is anticipated to begin in 2023 with the project coming online and energy flowing in late 2024.

 How much renewable energy will Black Hills Energy have on its system under the Renewable Advantage plan?